Highlights of the Park

 When you aim your smart phone at the icon shown at left will be visible at each stop on the Lasdon Historical Tree Walk.
-You can acces information about each of the historical trees you encounter.
+You can access information about each of the historical trees you encounter.
 Some interesting tips and techniques about each tree will be available as well as growing features to enhance your walk.

 Lasdon Memorial Garden

+In 2001 Nan Laitman, daughter of William and Mildred Lasdon, donated a 1-acre memorial garden for her parents.
 This beautiful garden is often used as a background for many formal photographs including wedding photos.
 The garden is composed of three separate gardens; a fragrance garden, a synoptic shrub border, and a formal garden.
 The circles are planted with colorful, seasonal floral displays of spring tulips, summer annuals, and fall mums.

 Trail of Honor